marceldobehere/MaslOS/README.md

 (make sure mtools is on version 4.0.27 or lower. newer versions aren't working just yet)

-Go into the MaslOS Folder and run `./RUN.sh`
+Go into the MaslOS Folder and run the `RUN.sh` file